What do we do?

 The Lithgow Environment Group seeks to preserve the balance of nature in our region.
 This is especially important given the impacts of the area's industrial heritage.
 The Lithgow region contains some of the most biodiverse bushland in the Greater Blue Mountains.
 We would like to promote this rich natural heritage, especially given that it has often been under recognised.

-LEG meets bi-monthly on the third Thursday at 7pm, CONTACT via LEG email, FB or P.O.
+LEG meets bi-monthly on the third Thursday at 6pm at the Hoskin's Uniting Church (cnr Mort & Bridge St), CONTACT via LEG email, FB or P.O.
 Box 3081 for more details.
 Our Group has a commitment to further the environmental knowledge of the local community by inviting guest speakers and groups to give presentations, as well as showing films.
 LEG members also attend meetings of Lithgow Council's Environment Advisory Committee, Energy Australia Reference Group.

 Written documentation of environmental issues